 Financing activities consist of net proceeds from our private placements and public offerings of our securities and exercise of stock options.
-The net cash inflow from financing activities was €44.6 million for the year ended December 31, 2016, compared to €0.2 million for the year ended December 31, 2015.
-The net cash inflow for the year ended December 31, 2016 was attributed to two private placements of our ordinary shares issued to institutional investors in January and June 2016 for total gross proceeds of €46.0 million.
+The net cash inflow from financing activities was $\in$ 44.6 million for the year ended December 31, 2016, compared to $\in$ 0.2 million for the year ended December 31, 2015.
+The net cash inflow for the year ended December 31, 2016 was attributed to two private placements of our ordinary shares issued to institutional investors in January and June 2016 for total gross proceeds of $\in$ 46.0 million.

-The net cash inflow from financing activities was €93.2 million for the six months ended June 30, 2017, compared to €44.6 million for the six months ended June 30, 2016.
-The net cash inflow for the six months ended June 30, 2017 was attributed to our initial U.S. public offering of ADSs on the Nasdaq Global Select Market for total net cash proceeds of €92.5 million (based on the exchange rate in effect as of the date the proceeds were received).
+The net cash inflow from financing activities was €93.2 million for the six months ended June 30, 2017, compared to €44.6 million for the six months ended June 30, 2017.
+Compared to €44.6 million for the six months ended June 30, 2017 was attributed to our initial U.S. public offering of ADSs on the Nasdaq Global Select Market for total net cash proceeds of €92.5 million (based on the exchange rate in effect as of the date the proceeds were received).